blueey2/linked-blog-starter-md/publish/Security+/Security+.md

 <u>C2 Server</u>
 	A central server used by attackers to send commands and receive information from compromised devices within a botnet or malware infected network.

+<u>Packet Sniffer</u>
+	A network analyzer is a tool or software application used to capture and analyze data packets transmitted over a network.
+Used for troubleshooting, monitoring, and security analysis.